 Teaching Appointments.
 Graduate Student Instructor (GSI) is an academic title equivalent to the one of a teaching assistant.
 Generally, first time GSIs are placed in NST 10, but sometimes it is possible to teach in another NST course.
 The Graduate Student Affairs Advisor will contact students to coordinate a GSI appointment.

 Teaching Requirements.
 Beside the NST 301 course taken during the first year, all first-time GSIs take their Online Ethics Course and attend the New GSI Orientation session(s).
 At the end of the semester, the department conducts evaluations of GSIs performances using written ratings and comments from the class and the instructors.
 These evaluations are used in the nominations of Outstanding Graduate Student Instructors each Spring.
 Course credit is given for being a GSI via NST 302.
 For more information please read the Graduate Council Policy for GSIs and Instructors.

 3rd Through 5th Year Students

 Presenting in Graduate Research Colloquium (NST 292).
-Although some students may present during their second year, students are expecting to present at least once a year in NST 292 once they have advanced to Ph.D. candidacy.
+Students are expected to present at least once a year in NST 292, once they have joined a lab.

 Dissertation Committee Meetings.
 Having advanced to Ph.D. candidacy, the student assembles a committee whose task will be to provide intellectual as well as technical assistance throughout the student’s course of research.
 The committee should meet within three months of the student’s advancement to Ph.D. candidacy and is required by Graduate Division to meet at least once a year.
 NST requires that a dissertation committee meeting takes place within two days of the student’s NST 292 presentation (although every effort should be make to meet the same day as the NST 292 presentation).